Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - McComsey G, Gonzalez-Garcia J, Lupo S, et al. Sub-study 202094 of SWORD 1 & SWORD 2: switch from TDF containing regimen to DTG+RPV improves bone mineral density and bone turnover markers over 48 weeks.
 Presented at: IAS Conference on HIV Science.
 2017.
 Paris, France.
 Available at: http://programme.ias2017.org/Abstract/Abstract/5743.

 - Swindells S, Andrade-Villanueva J, Richmond G, et al. Long-acting cabotegravir + rilpivirine as maintenance therapy: atlas week 48 results.
 Presented at: Conference on Retroviruses and Opportunistic Infections.
 2019.
-Seattle, WA.
+Seattle, Washington.
 Available at: http://www.croiconference.org/sessions/long-acting-cabotegravir-rilpivirine-maintenance-therapy-atlas-week-48-results.

 - Orkin C, Arasteh K, Hernandez-Mora M, et al. Long-acting cabotegravir + rilpivirine for HIV maintenance: flair week 48 results.
 Presented at: Conference on Retroviruses and Opportunistic Infections.
 2019.
-Seattle, WA.
+Seattle, Washington.
 Available at: http://www.croiconference.org/sessions/long-acting-cabotegravir-rilpivirine-hiv-maintenance-flair-week-48-results.